varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-4-labs/lab-13d/README.md

-## Lab 13d: Decision making under uncertainty
+## Lab 13d: Future price prediction using a Binomial Lattice Model
-The objective of `Lab-13d` is to familiarize students with solving the optimal decision-making problem with uncertain outco,es, e.g., maximizing theexpected value of the utility function subject to a budget constraint.
+The objective of `Lab-13d` is to familiarize students with the application of simple probability mass functions to predict future uncertain quantities such as commodity prices, interest rates, etc.